-- Are you patient in Church services?

-- What happened during the service?

-- Can you identify themes?

-- · Love, repentance, forgiveness, patience

-- How does the Small Paraklesis relate to patience?

-- How do you experience or feel patience through chanting Paraklesis together?
+- Was it easy to sit through the service? - What happened during the service? - Can you identify themes from the Small Paraklesis? - · Love, repentance, forgiveness, patience - How does the Small Paraklesis relate to patience? - How do you experience or feel patience through chanting Paraklesis together?